-Every Friday and Saturday night, Paradise Camp opens it’s doors for fine dining.
+Every Saturday night, Paradise Camp opens it’s doors for fine dining.
 Climb aboard the Paradise Express snow cat and trek through the mountain under moonlit skies to Paradise Camp, located at Putnam Creek on the back side of the mountain.

 Paradise Camp has a warm and charming ambience and offers a unique dining experience and superb views of the Monashee Mountains.
 Enjoy a romantic lantern lit dinner, choose from an impressive menu and extensive selection of wine, cocktails and martinis to pair with your meal.